Prep of the Week: Brenna Koeppel

 All of Koeppel’s outings have been shutouts, making life easy and putting less pressure on her teammates.

-“It gets boring, play some games to just try to stay focused,” Koeppel added.
+“It gets boring, play some games to just try to stay focused,” senior shortstop Mya Omdahl said.
 “I think she knows that we have her back but if we don’t have to then we don’t have to and that’s nice.”

 It’s safe to say Koeppel is leaving it all out there this season, typical behavior for a senior of her caliber.
 But as of now, she has no plans to play softball in college.